 The AI Interaction Revolution: Survival Space Left for Startups

-As early as 1995, in "Intelligent Agents: Theory and Practice," Nicholas R. Jennings and Michael Wooldridge systematically established the concept of AI Agent: Intelligent agents should possess the ability to perceive the environment, act autonomously, pursue goals, and emphasize that agent architecture must support this decision-execution system closed-loop mode.
+As early as 1995, in "Intelligent Agents: Theory and Practice," Nicholas R. Jennings and Michael Wooldridge systematically established the concept of AI Agent: Intelligent agents should possess the ability to perceive the environment, act autonomously, pursue goals, and emphasize that agent architecture design must support this decision-execution system closed-loop mode.

 I believe these four attributes correspond to the following engineering capabilities: